nurzader/nft-marketplace/README.md

 ## NFT website

-[nft-marketplace](https://nurzader.github.io/nft-marketplace/) is fully responsive nft website, Responsive for all devices, built using HTML and CSS.
+[nft-marketplace](https://nurzader.github.io/nft-marketplace/) is fully responsive nft website, responsive for all devices, built using HTML and CSS.